-In 2012, 21 stocks were considered to be overfished (below the soft limit): southern bluefin tuna (a highly migratory species present seasonally in New Zealand waters), three stocks of black cardinalfish, five stocks of bluenose, six stocks or sub-stocks of orange roughy, two stocks or sub-stocks of scallops, and one stock or sub-stock each of paua, rock lobster, snapper and rig.
+In 2013, 25 stocks were considered to be overfished (below the soft limit): southern bluefin tuna and Pacific bluefin tuna (highly migratory species that are present seasonally in New Zealand waters), three stocks of black cardinalfish, five stocks of bluenose, six stocks or sub-stocks of orange roughy, three stocks or sub-stocks of snapper, two stocks or sub-stocks of scallops, and one stock or sub-stock each of oyster, paua, John dory and rig.

 Rebuilding programmes or Total Allowable Catch (TAC)/TACC reductions are in place in these fisheries to allow them to rebuild to target levels.